-I’m fine with testing, no matter where I am, or who’s with me.
+I’m fine with checking my blood sugar, no matter where I am or who is with me.

 WHY BE NORMAL?
 Some people will sit in freezing stadium (shirtless and with faces painted) on a Sunday afternoon to be part of THE PACK.
 I THINK THAT’S INSANE.
 To them, it’s TOTALLY normal.

 Some people stay with someone because they are afraid to be alone.
 That’s not only not normal, it’s really quite sad.

 Some people go the Vegan route, no animal products ingested at all.
 I think that’s difficult and limiting to say the least.
 They think it’s normal.

 Some folks love the Hannah Montana.
 I just don’t get it.

 Everyone has a different ideal of normal.
 Instead of relying on some else’s ideal of the word, how about embracing what the world represents to each of us individually.